Oregon Trail II: Gameplay

 When players start a new game, they can choose their name, occupation, level, date of travel, their starting point and destination, and type of wagon.
-Also, they may select how many others are with them in their wagon, along with their names and ages.
-After selecting an occupation, the player can select various skills.
-The player chooses skills with a 120-point limit.
-Automatic skills are free.
+Also, they may select how many others are with them in their wagon, as well as their names and ages.
+After choosing an occupation, the player can select various skills.
+The player picks skills with a 120-point limit; automatic skills are free.
 The more important the skill is, the more it costs.
 Each skill can make good events more likely to happen, and bad events less likely to happen.
-While some occupations have more money than others, the low income occupations get a greater final bonus, which proves crucial in getting a high score in the end of the game.
-However, if the player settles at a destination other than the one they had selected at the start of the game, they will not receive a bonus, regardless of their chosen occupation.
+While some occupations have more money than others, the low-income occupations get a greater final bonus, which proves crucial in achieving a high score at the end of the game.
+However, if the player settles at a destination other than the original location they had selected at the beginning of the game, they will not receive a bonus, regardless of their chosen occupation.

 Oregon Trail II includes far more detail than the original.
 For instance, rafting down the Columbia River is a much greater challenge than it was in the original game.
 Whenever an event (e.g. an accident or illness) happens, the game halts and the player must make a choice of action, so it is much more interactive than the previous version.
-Players are also able to talk with other settlers along the way and ask their advice.
+Players are also able to talk with other settlers along the way and ask for their advice.
 At any point in the game, if the player dies, the game is over.
 This version also allows the player to choose any year from 1840 through 1860 rather than being fixed to 1848 as it was in the original.
 Travel is much easier in later years, as there are more towns and trading posts along the way for resupply.
-The online guidebook resource alters its displayed help based upon the year of travel, but not with the target and trailhead ends chosen; hence to read the book, one needs to wade past pages of useless information applicable to sub-scenarios (such as alternate routes over a local regional stretch) one hasn't chosen.